 As far as safety is concerned, this unit is considered a safe option.
 It contains a thermostat to prevent overheating and surge protection is also in place as an added benefit.

-What we like: this filter is fast and produces 0.4 gallons of distilled water in about an hour.
+This filter is fast and produces 0.4 gallons of distilled water in about an hour.

-What we dislike: the water tank in this unit is plastic.
+The water tank in this unit is plastic.
 This is an environmental no-no, and many people will be turned off by this unfriendly water tank.

 Even though this is also a very inexpensive option, it’s also a great value and an excellent piece of equipment.
 As a budget-friendly option, you’ll certainly agree that this is a top-quality water distiller in spite of its low price.